Dancing Our Stories

 Follow us on TikTok @dancingourstories.

 In 2021 Migration Hub Heidelberg and INTER-ACTIONS initiated the project Dancing Our Stories.
 Over 10 participants have since then brought in their uniqueness, brilliance, and stories into the project and our shared experiences.
 Together we have created spaces, formats, movements, and ideas on and off-stage.
 Ultimately translated into multiple short films by everyone, capturing the exploration done together with the team, the space, individually and the society at large.
 We also welcomed special guests, such as trans* rights activist Kami Sid to share with us the joy of traditional Sufi dance and speak on the right to be and the ongoing struggle for one’s own free expression.

-Now, in 2022 and after our third round of filming, the project is currently put on hold, but our movements have been captured in time and space for us and others to witness.
+Now, in 2022 and after our third round of filming and publishing them online, the project is currently put on hold, but our movements have been captured in time and space for us and others to witness.
 We would like to use this time to incorporate the experiences we have made and shared in our future encounters.
 We want to see where this path is taking us and the project in its development and change.

 What is (not) seen?

 The project Dancing Our Stories aims to give a stage to people whose stories are often unheard by the dominant society.
 Further, it tries to be critical about it.
 However, the project does not claim to serve the full picture.
 This post is an honest reminder to that.

 We did not reach everybody.
 Inaccessibility remained on certain levels.
 Dominant dynamics and structures somewhat persisted.
 Some videos can not be shown because sometimes visibility comes at the cost of safety.
 However, we are grateful that you were here with us.
 We see you!
 Structures, language, format, and used channels were inaccessible to begin with.
 Some people left the project, some for personal reasons, some because of existing dynamics and conditions.